-If you’re on an investing blog and you don’t know who Warren Buffett is, I’m not sure what to say.
+I’m unsure what to say if you’re on an investing blog and don’t know who Warren Buffett is.
 Buffett is our generation’s greatest stock investor.
-His company, Berkshire Hathaway (NYSE: BRK) has a market cap of nearly $800 billion.
-Buffett himself has a net worth of over $117 billion, making him the sixth wealthiest person in the world.
-He is a value investor in the truest sense of the term and is known for his personal frugality.
-Warren Buffett investing is followed closely by many due to his success.
+His company, Berkshire Hathaway (NYSE: BRK), has a market cap of nearly $800 billion.
+Buffett has over $117 billion net worth, making him the sixth wealthiest person in the world.
+In the truest sense, he is a value investor known for his frugality.
+Warren Buffett’s investing is followed closely by many due to his success.

 Table of Contents

 - Warren Buffett Investing Introduction

 - What Does Buffett Look for in a Stock?

 - What Stocks Is Warren Buffett Investing In?